-For example, as a result of the Company's continuing fleet optimization and efficiency efforts, in October 2018 the Company signed a letter of intent with Azorra Aviation for the sale of up to six Embraer 190 aircraft, five of which are expected to exit the fleet in 2019.
+For example, as a result of the Company's continuing fleet optimization and efficiency efforts, in December 2018 the Company signed an aircraft sale and purchase agreement with Azorra Aviation for the sale of five Embraer 190 aircraft in 2019.
 In connection with the transaction, we recognized an impairment charge in respect of our entire Embraer 190 fleet and related spare parts.
-This impairment generated a one-time non-cash loss of \$188.6 million, which was recorded in the fourth quarter of 2018.
+This impairment generated a non-cash loss of \$188.6 million, which was recorded in the fourth quarter of 2018.
+During 2019, we announced our intention to accelerate the exit of our entire Embraer 190 fleet by selling the remaining 14 aircraft by 2020.
+This anticipated exit resulted in a non-cash loss of \$89.3 million related to the remaining aircraft as well as General Electric CF34 spare engines, and our Embraer 190 spare parts inventory.